sv2518/firedrake-vectorization/README.md

 The experiments are extended to Slate operations on actions and actions on Slate operators, in particular Schur complements.

 The performance testing framework as published on the run-on-pex branch is hardware specific.
-The file run_many_oneforms.py must be altered to allow for another architecture.
+The file `run_many_oneforms.py` must be altered to allow for another architecture, in particular the `arch` variable and the setup for a new `arch` value.

 All verification is performed on the github actions of https://github.com/OP2/PyOP2/tree/vectorisation-sprint and https://github.com/firedrakeproject/firedrake/pull/2365.